-This is a supplement to the full Arkansas State University Graduate Bulletin that provides specific information regarding the Academic Partnership on-line programs in the College of Education.
+This is a supplement to the full Arkansas State University Graduate Bulletin that provides specific information regarding the Large Scale Distance Education programs in the College of Education.
 Additional information regarding Arkansas State University, the Graduate School, and the College of Education is available in the full ASU Graduate Bulletin.